 - To find out if Federal Work Study is part of your aid package, either refer to your financial aid award letter or log on to PRISM to view your financial aid awards.

 - A work award is not necessarily a guarantee of work earnings.

 - Work award amounts are determined based on demonstrated financial need and will vary.

-- All students are responsible for securing their own campus jobs.
-To find a job, follow the steps below.
+- Students are responsible for securing their own campus jobs.

 Finding a Job